 Travel Tips for English Speakers

-Navigating Iceland as an English speaker is quite straightforward.
+Navigating the language in Iceland as an English speaker is quite straightforward.
 Most signs and menus are available in English, and locals are generally eager to assist.
 Here are a few tips to enhance your travel experience:

-• Don’t worry, as nearly everyone speaks English.
-From check-ins to gas stations, communication is rarely an issue.
+• Don’t worry about the basics, as nearly everyone can communicate in English.
+From hotel check‑ins to gas stations in the countryside, communication is rarely an issue.

-• Always carry a map (or use Google Maps).
+• Always carry a map (or use Google Maps) so you can easily follow directions locals give you in English.

-• Download a translation app (like Google Translate or Icelandic Online) for the occasional Icelandic-only menu or sign.
+• Download a translation app (like Google Translate) for the occasional Icelandic‑only menu, parking sign, or government notice.

-• Don’t hesitate to ask locals for directions or recommendations; they are usually very friendly and helpful.
+• Don’t hesitate to ask locals for directions or recommendations; they are usually very friendly and happy to answer in English.

 • Book your rental car in advance with Hertz Iceland so you can explore the countryside confidently with English‑speaking staff support.